Nursing

 Admission Requirements

-The nursing faculty at UW seek individuals who are dedicated to being leaders in rural primary and mental health care.
+The nursing faculty at UW seeks individuals who are dedicated to being leaders in rural primary and mental health care.
 We admit individuals with varying backgrounds and experiences who will respect and learn from each other while adhering to the highest professional standards.

 Academic requirements for the DNP program include: